Language-Research-Technology/ldaca-website/content/resources/user-guides/crate-o/basic-navigation/index.md

 <br>

 Below the Mode Selector, a home icon followed by entity breadcrumbs indicates your entity history, and underneath that, the entity you are currently located on.
-This will update as you navigate to different entities.
+These will update as you navigate to different entities.
 Note that the breadcrumbs section doesn't reflect the tree structure of the {{< glossary_link display="RO-Crate" id="ro-crate" >}}, but instead shows the history of the entities you have visited.

-To the left of this is the option to ___Remove Entity___ that you are currently viweing.
+To the right of this is the option to ___Remove Entity___ that you are currently viewing (provided it is not the root entity).

 <br>